nutti/Screencast-Keys/docs/tutorial.md

 ## Preferences

-In addition to the above options, some options are located on Perferences.
+In addition to the above options, some options are located on Preferences.
 You can update this add-on from Preferences.